Byron/gitoxide/README.md

 * **gitoxide** _(CLI)_
   * please note that all functionality comes from the `gitoxide-core` library, which mirrors these capabilities and itself relies on all `git-*` crates.
+  * limit amount of threads used in operations that support it.
   * repository
     * [x] init
   * plumbing